elves/elvish/website/get/prelude.md

 Elvish is available in the Main [bucket](https://github.com/ScoopInstaller/Main/blob/master/bucket/elvish.json) of [Scoop](https://scoop.sh).
-This will install the latest release:
+This will install the latest packaged release:

 ```elvish
 scoop install elvish